JuliaAI/MLJ.jl/doc/adding_new_models.md

 computations unnecessarily.
 For context, see ["MLJ Internals"](internals.md).
 A fallback just calls `fit`.
-Learning networks wrapped as models constitute one use-case: One would like component models to be retrained only when new hyper-parameter values make this necessary.
-In this case MLJ provides a fallback (specifically, the fallback is for any subtype of `Supervised{Node}`.
+Learning networks wrapped as models constitute one use-case: One would like each component model to be retrained only when new hyper-parameter values make this necessary.
+In this case MLJ provides a fallback (specifically, the fallback is for any subtype of `Supervised{Node}`).
 A second important use-case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyper-parameters have also changed.
 For an example see `builtins/Ensembles.jl`.